 Advanced Settings

-Step 3: Add routes that point to OSS to VPC1
+Step 3: Add routes that point to OSS in the VPC

-After you create an inter-region connection, VPC1 and VPC2 can communicate with each other by using the Enterprise Edition transit routers.
-However, the ECS instances in VPC1 cannot access OSS in VPC2.
-You must add routes that point to OSS to the route table of VPC1 to route network traffic from VPC1 to the Enterprise Edition transit router.
+With the inter-region connection established, VPC1 and VPC2 can now communicate using the Enterprise Edition transit router.
+However, ECS instances in VPC1 still cannot access OSS in VPC2.
+You must routes that point to OSS in the route table of VPC1 to direct traffic from VPC1 to the transit router.

-2. In the top navigation bar, select the region where VPC1 resides.
+In the top navigation bar, select the region where VPC1 is deployed.

-4. On the Route Tables page, find the route table of VPC1 and click its ID.
+On the Route Tables page, find the route table for VPC1 and click its ID.

 In this example, VPC1 has only one system route table.
 If your VPC has multiple route tables, select the one that is associated with the vSwitch in which the ECS instances are deployed.

-5. On the Route Entry List tab, click the Custom Route tab, and then click Add Route Entry.
+Navigate to the Route Entry List tab, choose the Custom Route tab, and then click Add Route Entry.

-6. In the Add Route Entry panel, configure the following parameters and click OK.
+In the Add Route Entry panel, configure the following parameters and click OK:

 Add routes that point to all CIDR blocks of OSS in the China (Hangzhou) region to the route table of VPC1.
 The following table describes the parameters.

-For more information about the CIDR blocks of OSS in the China (Hangzhou) region, see Internal endpoints of OSS buckets and VIP ranges.
+For more information about the CIDR blocks of the OSS service in the China (Hangzhou) region, see Internal OSS endpoints and VIP ranges.

 Parameter